HeliosLive/BlueMark-academy/src/app/q17/solution.md

 # In this question, we are expecting you to connect registerForm with the child component.
 When the user types something inside the input `p` tag should present that value.
-Important form controls like `dirty`, `touched` and `disabled` should be accessible between angular form API and child component.
+Important form controls like `dirty`, `touched` and `disabled` should be accessible between **angular form API** and child component.

+>Difficulty level : Hard
+> - Junior developer : ~50mins
+> - Medior developer : ~15mins
+> - Senior developer : ~8mins

 ### 1. Html